Septic Tank Overflow The Ins And Outs Of A

+Septic tank overflow and the septic system.
 The septic tank is a large underground holding tank connected to the house with the help of pipes.
 Waste exit the house through a series of pipes coming from the bathroom, kitchen, sink, toilet, etc. and converge to form one single pipe which enters the septic tank.

 On entering the septic tank, the waste gets divided into three parts, with the more massive particles settling at the bottom, the floating particle staying on the top, and the middle portion consisting of greywater.
 This water is released into a drain area situated below the earth’s surface but above the water table where it gets filtered naturally and also helps to fertilize the soil.